In this article:

 - an option to study abroad

-Master’s Degree in Film Scoring
+Master’s Degree in Film Scoring - Two Year Duration

 In general, master’s degree programs in film scoring expand upon the topics introduced in the bachelor’s level curriculum (See above).
 At this graduate level, however, students focus on composition, scoring, and editing.
 Emphasis is placed on building a professional portfolio.
 Students record with different ensembles, have their scores performed, and work with composers, music editors, orchestrators, engineers, and publishers.